getporter/porter/workshop/porter-tf/azure/README.md

 ## Update the porter.yaml

-Now, update the `porter.yaml` and change the following values:
+Now, update the `porter.yaml` and change the following value:

 ```
-invocationImage: deislabs/porter-workshop-tf:v0.1.0
-tag: deislabs/porter-workshop-tf-bundle:v0.1.0
+tag: getporter/orkshop-tf:v0.1.0
 ```

-For each of these, change the Docker-like reference to point to your own Docker registry.
+Change the Docker-like reference to point to your own Docker registry.
 For example, if my Docker user name is `jeremyrickard`, I'd change that these lines to:

 ```
-invocationImage: jeremyrickard/porter-workshop-tf:v0.1.0
-tag: jeremyrickard/porter-workshop-tf-bundle:v0.1.0
+tag: jeremyrickard/workshop-tf:v0.1.0
 ```

 ## Build The Bundle!